sealvault/sealvault/website/src/dev-docs/design/cross-connect.md

 Identifying sign in requests is challenging, because there is no standard format to prove ownership of an address.

-Identifying payment and token listing requests is challenging, because, while we can simulate the outcome of [on-chain signatures](./in-page-provider.md#on-chain-signatures) to learn the outcome, [off-chain signatures](./in-page-provider.md#off-chain-signatures) can lead to
+Identifying payment and token pledge requests is challenging, because, while we can simulate the outcome of [on-chain signatures](./in-page-provider.md#on-chain-signatures) to learn the outcome, [off-chain signatures](./in-page-provider.md#off-chain-signatures) can lead to